alexandra-valkova/alexandra-valkova/README.md

 My next professional experience was at [ScaleFocus](https://github.com/scalefocus) 🇧🇬 where I worked on several different projects, most of them in _English_.
 I had the opportunity to further my knowledge in **.NET**, **TypeScript** and **SQL**.
 I also learned how to write unit tests.

 My first job in France was at [ALTEN](https://alten.com) 🇫🇷 where I had the chance to work with a French team for the first time.
 I was able to practice my _French_ like never before, complete a **.NET Core** course and dive deeper into **SQL**.
-Every couple of weeks I was assigned to work on the support side.

 ## What is my tech stack? 💻